3.1.3.4. Probabilistic Learning on Manifolds (PLoM)

 • User-Defined: users can upload a script for computing the extra variables in the analysis

-• Ground Motion Intensity: for earthquake simulation, user can add various intensity measures as extra variables,
+• Ground Motion Intensity: for earthquake simulation, the user can add various intensity measures as extra variables,

 for instance, Peak Ground Acceleration, Pseudo Spectral Acceleration at multiple periods